agatadondzik/agatadondzik.github.io/projects/l_bicyclenetwork.md

             As a first step I performed a number of activities to help me immerse in the project, understand the context and identify participants goals.
         </p>
         <p class="project-content-verbose">
-            One of the most interesting activities throughout this phase was learning about different types of riders, their divergent safety concerns and confidence on the road.
-After analysing provided data, user behaviour and running a prioritisation session we agreed on our main target audience and their goals.
+            One of the most insightful activities throughout this phase was learning about different types of riders.
+After analysing provided user data, behaviour on the road and running a persona session with the client I gathered enough insights to identify their motivations, challenges, and divergent level of safety concerns.
+It allowed me to formulate a solution that is based on in-depth understanding of the users and effectively supports them in gaining confidence on the road.
         <img class="project-images-img" src="/assets/projects/bicyclenetwork_/b_bn_b.jpg" alt="image" />
         </p>
         <p class="project-content-verbose">